foldcat/oasync/README.md

 destructor procedures, since it may cause segmented fault.

 The following examples uses `time.sleep()` for convenience sake.
-Please do not use `time.sleep()` for real world usage or execute it in blocking tasks.
+Please do not use `time.sleep()` for real world usage unless it is in a blocking task.

 #### resources
 Resources are equivalent to mutexes, where only one task is allowed to access